ASHWarriors/Catch95/README.md

 ### After installing the above listed dependencies :
 - Download the zip-file and extract the contents.
+- There are a few paths that need to be changed on your system locally:
+  - go to Catch95 -> firstproj -> app1 -> hope.py and on lines 24, 27, 32 change the paths to the paths of your locally saved haarcascade_frontalface_default.xml, model-best and     app1/keras_model.h5 respectively.
 - Add python and pip to your system path(if they are not already).
 Refer to this website if facing problems: https://datatofish.com/add-python-to-windows-path/
 - Open the anaconda powershell/ or cmd terminal if using Windows, navigate to the directory containing the filename "firstproj" and run ```python manage.py runserver``` to set-up the Django server.
 - Open up Google Chrome and type in ```home:8000\``` or ```your IP:8000```.
 Catch95 is up and running!